 How much salt is too much?

-Timothy Byrne, D. O., is an interventional cardiologist and director of the Cardiac Catheterization Lab at Banner Good Samaritan Medical Center in Phoenix.
+Timothy Byrne, DO, is an interventional cardiologist and director of the Cardiac Catheterization Lab at Banner – University Medical Center Phoenix.

 Question: I’ve been hearing about the dangers of too much sodium.
 How much salt should I consume as part of my regular diet?